GIST-CSBL/G2D-Diff/README.md

 This repository contains materials under two different licenses:

-### Code License (MIT)
+### Code License (PolyForm Noncommercial License 1.0.0)
-All source code in this repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+All source code in this repository is licensed under the PolyForm Noncommercial License 1.0.0 License - see the [LICENSE](LICENSE) file for details.
 This includes all Python scripts, configuration files, and utility functions.

-### Data & Model License (CC BY-NC 4.0)
+### Data & Model License (CC BY-NC-SA 4.0)
-The trained model parameters, weights, and any data generated using our code are provided under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [DATA_LICENSE.md](DATA_LICENSE.md) file for details.
+The trained model parameters, weights, and any data generated using our code are provided under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License - see the [DATA_LICENSE.md](DATA_LICENSE.md) file for details.
 This restricts the use of these materials to non-commercial purposes only.

 ### Attribution
 Parts of our source code was adapted from Phil Wang's repository ([URL](https://github.com/lucidrains/denoising-diffusion-pytorch)), which is also under the MIT License.